Asal-zou/analyzing--e-commerce-database-with-SQL/README.md

 (fill in what you discovered this data could tell you and how you used the data to answer those questions)

 ## Challenges
-## Handling null values in critical columns which complicated revenue calculations.
+## 1-Handling null values in critical columns which complicated revenue calculations.
-## Dealing with duplicates in all_sales and analytics table which prevented us from building primary and foreign key relationships.
+## 2-Dealing with duplicates in all_sales and analytics table which prevented us from building primary and foreign key relationships.

 ## Future Goals
-(what would you do if you had more time?)
+## try to figure out what to do with all_sessions duplications to get better answers.